besok/msa-nd-box/saga-services/README.md

 #### intro:
 The Saga pattern is an architectural pattern which provides an alternative approach to big and long running ACID transactions.\
-It takes a business process and breaks it up into small isolated steps – each of them with its own transaction.\
-The overall consistency is provided by manually reverting past actions.
+It takes a business process and breaks it up into small isolated steps – each of them with its own transaction./ The overall consistency is provided by manually reverting past actions.

 there are 2 types of saga: